SMC242/uni-notes/cs/HCI/Patient-centred Design.md

 - Speaking to patients is difficult (privacy, medical conditions, logistics)
 - Overemphasis of expert opinions
 - Disempowered patients: patients are traditionally passive and don't have a voice

+> [!NOTE] Design challenges
+> There are challenges for the systems we make and there are other challenges for how we design them.
+You need to separate these challenges as much as possible, but often they overlap
+>
+> Example: you need to make a technology that blind people can interact with.
+That is the design challenge.
+However, accessing blind people is difficult because you need to design patient recruitment processes that they can find (E.G posters won't work).
+That is a challenge for the design process

+# Co-design methods
+- Working with [[Stakeholders]] to design technology and democratise access to the tech
+- Workshops are an example

+# See also
+- [[Ethnography In HCI]]: ethnographic methods are used